microsoft/NeuralNetworkAnalysis/README.md

 with the caffe model (like a cross-layer residual architecture).
 We've only implemented straight layer-by-layer functionality.

+In the future we'd like to directly accept protocol buffer descriptions of caffe models, but for the moment it's an extra step you have to perform.

-Step 3: Find adversarial examples!
+Step 3: Find adversarial examples
 ----------------------------------

-You are good to go.
+You are good to try and find adversarial examples.

 1) Go to the directory where `NNCIFARAccuracy.exe` lives.
 For instance if you compile a Release executable for AnyCPU, that would be something like: